Code-Institute-Submissions/pet-shelter-project/README.md

 #1: Used [this video](https://www.youtube.com/watch?v=gj4zoaigSqI) by Youtube channel 'dcode' to figure out how to maintain aspect ratio on images by using 'object-fit' in CSS.

-#2: Referenced [this online explanation](https://codetheweb.blog/css-advanced-background-images/) from https://codetheweb.blog/ about background image manipulation to help with the background image positioning on the about us page, especially the 'background-position-x' property helped me achieve what I was looking for.
+#2: Referenced [this online explanation](https://codetheweb.blog/css-advanced-background-images/) from https://codetheweb.blog/ about background image manipulation to help with the background image positioning on the let go and about us pages, especially the 'background-position-x' property helped me achieve what I was looking for.

 #3: Referenced [this code snippet](https://css-tricks.com/snippets/css/transparent-background-images/) from https://css-tricks.com/ to help create a transparent background image effect.